Implicit regularization for deep neural networks driven by an Ornstein-Uhlenbeck like process: Introduction

 The question of generalizing the characterization of non-repellent parameters from the 1-dimensional data setting of Theorem~\ref{thm:informal_1} to higher dimensional data seems particularly curious.
 In such a higher dimensional setting, it is not even clear what the right notion of a ``simple'' function should be.
 Specifically, the characterization that the trained model has as few changes in convexity as is required to fit the data does not seem to generalize in the most natural way beyond one dimension.

 Finally, it may also be fruitful to convert an understanding of how ``implicit regularization drives generalization'' into the development of improved algorithms.
 Figure~\ref{fig:curveLength} and our results suggest that the implicit regulization which drives generalization occurs at a significantly longer time scale than the minimization of the objective function: the training dynamics rapidly approach the zero training error manifold, and then very slowly traverse this manifold to find a simpler model (with better generalization).
 It seems natural to try to accelerate this second phase, for example, by making the regularization explicit.
-More speculatively, if we understand why certain implicit (or explicit) regularizations yield models with good generalization, perhaps we can directly leverage a geometric understanding of the properties of such models to directly construct functions that interpolate the training set while having those desirable properties, entirely circumventing SGD and deep learning.
+More speculatively, if we understand why certain implicit (or explicit) regularizations yield models with good generalization, perhaps we can directly leverage a geometric understanding of the properties of such models to directly construct functions that interpolate the training set while having those desirable properties, entirely circumventing SGD and deep learning: for example, Theorem~\ref{thm:informal_1} and Figure~\ref{fig:1d} show a setting where SGD becomes essentially nearest-neighbor linear interpolation of the input data (where the distance metric can be viewed as a kernel analogous to the ``neural tangent kernel" of~\cite{jacot2018neural} ), a simple model that can be both justified and computed without reference to SGD.